MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-tab-aad.md

 ## Initiate authentication flow

 > [!NOTE]
-> The third-party authentication doesn't work if **Experimental third-party storage partitioning** is enabled.
-The app prompts for authentication repeatedly as the values aren't stored locally.
+> If **Experimental third-party storage partitioning** is enabled, the third-party authentication fails.
+The app prompts for authentication repeatedly as the values aren’t stored locally.

 Trigger the authentication flow by a user action.
 Avoid opening the authentication pop-up automatically, as this is likely to trigger the browser's pop-up blocker and confuse the user.